symbiapps/Boston-Airbnb-Open-Data/README.md

 ### Data Understanding
 This is a look into some public Airbnb data scraped on September 7, 2016.
-The data gathered from Boston, Massachusetts.
+The data gathered for Boston, Massachusetts.
 This dataset is part of Airbnb Inside, and the original source can be found here. http://insideairbnb.com/get-the-data/

 ### Prepare Data
 The analysis was performed using pandas.
-The dataset is well formatted except of some missing values.
-In some instances missing values were removed in other they replaced with calculations where it seem more appropriate.
+The dataset is well formatted except for some missing values.
+In some instances missing values were removed in other they were replaced with calculations where it was more appropriate.

+### Finding
+My findings were that most hosts stress safety and utilities when advertising their amenities.
+Rentals are scattered throughout the Boston area.
+Guesthouses and boats account for the highest median rental prices.
+The number of bedrooms does not necessarily mean higher rental rates.
+There are difinite correlations between review rating ,property cleanliness and pricing.

 #### Requirements
 * Installations